viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## What Is Terraform ? ##

-HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+HashiCorp Terraform is an immutable, declarative infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+The language is based on HashiCorp Configuration Language (HCL) or JSON for configuration files.

 ### How does Terraform work?